 - Enter your email address and click "Login"

 - You will receive an email with a link to access MyDORGov.
-Note: This access remains for 30 days.
-If you do not access the system for 30 days or access the system from a different computer, you must repeat the email authorization process.
+Note: This access remains in effect for 30 days.
+If you do not access the system for 30 days or access the system from a different computer, you will be prompted to complete the email authorization process.

 -